 Eagle’s Nest Lodge in Gustavus, Alaska (35-miles west of Juneau) is known for the world’s best halibut fishing and nice-sized king salmon on the calm, protected waters of the Inside Passage.
 The Comfortable lodge is just a short van ride to the marina.

 The most consistent saltwater salmon fishing in Alaska.
 Sitka is on the migratory route of almost every king and silver run returning to the Northwest.
 Peak king fishing is mid-May through mid-July.
 Silvers run mid-July to mid-September.
-Kain's comfortable Lodge is minutes from the marina.
+Comfortable Lodge is minutes from the marina.

 The Royal Coachman, a remote fly fishing lodge, offers daily fly-outs to over 30 different rivers, with 20 Jon boats on 10 rivers in the area.
 Fish the upper Nushagak, Kvichak, and other numerous rivers and lakes offering five species of Pacific salmon.
 The Lodge sits on the banks of the Nuyakuk River.

 Togiak River Lodge is in the heart of the world-famous Bristol Bay region and is the gateway to outstanding spawning grounds for all five species of Pacific salmon.
 The Lodge is only six miles from saltwater.
 During king season, they average 15 to 30 salmon per boat per day.
 Silvers average 12 to 14-pounds.

 Flies or Lures for fantastic salmon and steelhead fishing.
 Wild Rivers Lodge (Kalum River's new lodge) sits on the banks of the world-renowned Skeena River.
 You'll fish the Skeena and many of its tributaries.
 Early May to the first week of June is excellent king salmon fishing.
 The beautiful lodge hosts 12 guests.
 Gourmet meals, and non-angler tour options.

 2021 marks Langara's 37th season.
 Thousands of salmon runs visit Langara Island in the spring, summer, and fall and gather in Langara's protective waters off the northern tip of majestic Haida Gwaii.
 Mooch for kings from 15 to 70 pounds.
 Large numbers of silvers from mid-July through September.
 The upscale floating lodge sits in the sheltered waters of Henslung Cove.